Records show Gene Hackman's wife researched symptoms of illness days before her death

 Investigators also reviewed a call history to the Hackmans' home phone along with voicemails and security footage from stores that Arakawa had visited on Feb.
 11.

-Authorities also are expected to release more redacted police body camera footage from inside the home as sheriff's deputies and investigators tried to piece together what had happened to the couple.
-The written report describes them going through rooms of the home and finding nothing out of the ordinary and no signs of forced entry.
+Authorities also released more redacted police body camera footage from inside the home as sheriff's deputies and investigators tried to piece together what had happened to the couple.

-They found paper grocery bags on the floor of the pantry.
-Inside one bag was a Feb.
-11 copy of the Santa Fe New Mexican newspaper.
-They also documented a bag of bagels that had been opened, with part of the contents missing.

-In the living room was a large piano and couches, according to the report.
-There were pillows on one couch as if someone had been sleeping there.
-Investigators also described a collection of art, puzzles and drawing supplies in the dining room, and medical supplies like bandages and tape in several kitchen drawers.
+Investigators found one of the couple's dogs sitting in the bathroom near Arakawa's body.
+The officers then walked around the house to where they said Hackman was found dead.

+The officers, worried about a possible gas leak, then begin opening doors and windows around the house.
+Subsequent testing showed there were no leaks.

+The footage shows them going through rooms of the home and finding nothing out of the ordinary and no signs of forced entry, with the couple’s art collection still adorning shelves and walls throughout.
+The investigators also can be seen counting cash that was found around the home and looking at the prescription medication on the bathroom counter as one of the couple’s dog barked in the background.

-The materials were being released as the result of a recent court order that mandated any depictions of the deceased couple would have to be blocked from view.
+The footage, photos and reports were being released as the result of a recent court order that mandated any depictions of the deceased couple would have to be blocked from view.
 All photos, video and documents from the investigation had been restricted from release by an earlier, temporary court order.

 The Hackman estate and family members had sought to keep the records sealed to protect the family’s constitutional right to privacy.